 - Grains are threshed by beating or stamping.

 - For marigolds and zinnias, you should open up the seed head manually to get the seeds.
-You can find the seeds among the other flimsy material called chaff as the seeds will be mostly darker in color or plumper than rest.
+You can find the seeds among the other flimsy material called chaff since the seeds will be mostly darker or plumper than the rest.

 - For small seeds of amaranth and celosia, rubbing between the hands or crushing with a rolling pin may be necessary to separate the seeds.

-There will be lots of stuff in the seed heads other than seeds.
-If you're directly sowing the seeds after harvesting them, cleaning is not necessary, but seeds that are not cleaned may spoil faster on storage.
+There will be a lot of stuff in the seed heads other than seeds.
+If you're directly sowing the seeds after harvesting them, cleaning is not necessary, but seeds that are not cleaned may spoil faster during storage.
 Some seeds are big enough to be hand-picked, but for others you may need to winnow them or use a strainer with holes just the right size for the seeds.